mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 How cognition appears in a different way: when you see this zendo, the first experience is that this zendo becomes ‘all dharmas’ only when it is observed and is called in question.
 At that time, it becomes ‘all dharmas’, called zendo, related with you.
 But that is *your* understanding, your individual experience.
 If you always handle zendo according to this point, it is not the best way to exist in peace and harmony, because everyone creates different dharmas.

-So the point is, how far do the ‘all dharmas’ extend?
+So the point is, how far do the “all dharmas” extend?
 Dharmas shouldn’t extend only to an individual, but to *everyone*.
 And also, not to understanding on the surface, but to understanding deeply, [to the] depth of beings.
 The dharma should penetrate to this.

 ##### 30:31